 Any person or entity that knowingly assists a non-Canadian in contravening the prohibition, is guilty of an offence and liable on summary conviction to a fine of up to $10,000.

-The Act establishes that any such court-ordered sale will result in the non-Canadian receiving no more than the purchase price paid for the residential property.
+In conclusion, the Act establishes that any such court-ordered sale will result in the non-Canadian receiving no more than the purchase price paid for the residential property.

 Contact Trusterra Mortgage with all your real estate financing inquries.
 We are ready to help you.